fastrgv/RufasCube/README.md

 Finally, the keys (up),(dn),(lf),(rt),(f),(b) are functional but they are only helpful/meaningful when the Coordinate Axes are in "standard" orientation, i.e. x is rightward, y is upward, and z is outward.

 ### hint
 You may find it easier to focus your attention on the 2D representation at the side of the screen.
-Remember, in contrast to a Rubik's Cube, this puzzle is incrementally solvable; eg. layer-by-layer.